All graphics and images are copyright of A True Church

 Now the feast of unleavened bread drew near, which is called the Passover. (see also, Exodus 23:15; 34:18; Leviticus 23:5-6; Numbers 28:16-17; 2 Chronicles 30:21; 35:17; Ezra 6:22; Matthew 26:17; Mark 14:12; Luke 22:7; 1 Corinthians 5:7-8).

-The Works of Josephus (the Jewish historian) likewise testifies to this fact.
+The Works of Josephus (the Jewish historian) likewise illustrates this.

 As this happened at the time when the feast of unleavened bread was celebrated, which we call the Passover, (The Works of Josephus, The Antiquities of the Jews, book 14, chapter 2, section 1)